 Arranging a marriage or civil partnership

-• the Civil Registry (Douglas)
+- The Civil Registry office (Douglas)

-• a registration office (Ramsey or Peel)
+- A registration office (Ramsey or Peel)

 Step by step guide to organising a Civil Ceremony